gsjones0910/gsjones0910/README.md

 ## About Me

-✨ Hi, I’m Jones Jin.✨ I am a full stack web & Mobile developer.<br/>
+✨ Hi, I’m Jones.✨ I am a full stack web & Mobile developer.<br/>
 I have `8+` years of experience in **React, Angular, Vue.js, TypeScript, Nodejs** and also have `6+` years of experience in **Laravel, ASP.NET, Django, MySQL, Redis**.
 And I have also `3+` years of experience in **Web3js, solidity, and smart contracts**. <br/>
 I am effective in strong communication skills while staying organized and remaining creatively active with projects.<br/>
 My main business is focused on the US, AU, and European clients so you will be with me for many hours in the daytime.<br/>